 What is colorectal cancer?
 Colorectal cancer is also known as bowel cancer, colon cancer or rectal cancer.
 It is a type of cancer that mainly affects the colon and rectum.
 Due to unhealthy living conditions, the number of people suffering from colorectal cancer is increasing every year.

 “What is colorectal cancer?”
 It is the third most common cancer in the United States and the second-leading cancer-related deaths.
-Although mortality rates are falling with the advent of new treatments, colorectal cancer remains a significant threat.
+Although mortality rates are falling with the advent of new studies, colorectal cancer remains a significant threat.

 What is Colorectal Cancer?
 What are the Symptoms?